ReactJS

 export const getServerSideProps = async (context) => {

-// Create a GrowthBook instance and load features from the API
+// Create and initialize a GrowthBook instance

-await gb.loadFeatures({ timeout: 1000 });
+await gb.init({ timeout: 1000 });

 return {